 In the sense of who can be a guardian angel if the bill is passed, anyone can apply.
 Students would apply through a form to become guardian angels by submitting applications and undergoing rigorous interviews.
 Once selected, they will undergo training on how to effectively monitor and report bullying or misbehavior.
 Guardian angels would gather evidence (such as testimonies, timestamps, or recordings) to substantiate claims of bullying, then create reports using a provided template.
 “We would release an application form… then there would be a lot of intense interviews,” said Jakober.
 “They’d go through an interview, and if they’re deemed fit by the interviewers (organizers of the program), then they’d be awarded the nomination, and would eventually serve in that position.”

-Head of the guidance department, Nicholas Grasso, also believes that this is a phenomenal idea, and could really strengthen the community and student mental health.
+Head of the guidance department, Nicholas Grasso, has a measured stance on the program.
 This is important to the program organizers, as the bill for the guardian angels program needs to be passed through guidance before heading to administration.
-“If the students are well-trained, they know what their role is, they know what the limits are of their role…then it could be good,” stated Mr. Grasso.
+“If the students are well-trained, they know what their role is, they know what the limits are of their role…then it could be good, but there could be issues with this as well,” stated Mr. Grasso.
 “The general concept of supporting one another, encouraging one another, helping one another be the best version of themselves…is a great thing, you know, for our community.”

 However, the opinions of the students are mixed.
 Many students feel that this program will create distrust amongst the student body, and may be an invasion of their privacy.
 Jakober is aware of this, stating, “the guardian angels might go a little bit too far in invading their privacy… people are concerned that the guardian angels might report things just for fun.”